 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR6500 compare to generators of similar power (between 6000 and 7000 W).

-• In terms of its dry weight, the Dewalt DXGNR6500 stands at only 165 lbs, meaning that is one of the lighter devices of the 6000-7000 rated wattage category Weight-conscious users may find the Pulsar PGDA70BiSCO appealing, as it is one of the top contenders in this power range, weighing just 118 pounds.
+• In terms of its dry weight, the Dewalt DXGNR6500 stands at only 165 lbs, meaning that is one of the lighter devices of the 6000-7000 rated wattage category If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar PGDA70BiSCO, with a dry weight of just 118 pounds.

 Price comparison